Pneumatic Conveying System Manufacturer

 Medium Phase

-In medium phase pneumatic conveying systems, the gas or air velocity typically exceeds 17-18 m/s with a vacuum or pressure of as much as 0.35 barg.
+In medium-phase pneumatic conveying systems, the gas or air velocity typically exceeds 17-18 m/s, with a vacuum or pressure of up to 0.35 barg.

-Particles traveling through the pipelines remain suspended throughout, with a low concentration or solids loading ratio.
-Exhausters and roots blowers are often used to push air or other gas through the system.
+Particles travelling through the pipelines remain suspended throughout, with a low concentration or solids loading ratio.
+Exhausters and roots blowers are often used to push air or other gases through the system.

 Dense Phase